Lesson 9 Nobody Can Save Himself

 "I don 't do the good I want to do

 instead, I do the evil that I do not want to do."
+(Romans 7:19.)

 It is impossible for us, by ourselves, to escape from this mudhole of sin into which we have fallen.
 Our hearts are corrupted; our wills are weak; of ourselves, we are powerless to change.

 Education, culture, good friends, the exercise of the will, all may help to some extent, but can never change us on the inside.
 They may bring an outward correctness of conduct, but cannot change the heart.
-As the Bible says:
+As

-it is too sick to be healed."
+"Who can understand the human heart?
+There is nothing else so deceitful; it is too sick to be healed."
+(Jeremiah.
+17:9)

 God reveals to us in the Bible that this is how our hearts appear to him in his holiness and purity.
 He does not only see our outward appearance, but also looks into our hearts and souls!
 (Genesis 8:21; 1 Samuel 16:7; Proverbs 17:3; Luke 16:15.)